-In high density digital recording storage systems, it is necessary to increase reliability and improve operational performance.
+In high density digital recording storage systems, reliability and operational performance are very important.
 This is done by providing an error detection and correction scheme.
 For disk storage systems, the predominant error pattern is a burst of errors occuring in one or more tracks.
 These errors are drop outs (absent bits), drop ins (added bits), or bits shifted from their nominal position beyond the tolerance of the data separator.